NinaNorby/NinaNorby/README.md

 # Hi there!
-I'm studying to become a Frontend Developer at Nackademin
+My Name is Nina and I'm studying at Nackademin to become a Frontend Developer :)